 66 the city of the living God.
 Verses 66-69 use similar language to Hebrews 12:22-24, enlarging on the concepts taught in that New Testament chapter.
-God's city is the heavenly Jerusalem
+The city of the living God is the heavenly Jerusalem, mount Zion, the place of angels and of just men and women made perfect.